 Hyperliquid Explained

-Liquidity: HLP vault + makers
+Counterparty: HLP vault

-Oracle: Chainlink price feeds
+Oracle: Chainlink + custom feeds

 HyperBFT Consensus Flow